Pixenal/MULDIFA/README.md

 # MULDIFA

 MULDIFA is an addon for Blender (2.83+) which implements a distance field.
 It adds the ability to create a field within a scene, and allows one to interact with it.
-One can set which objects influence and sample from the distance field, in addition, MULDIFA is multi-layered, meaning that one can control which influencing objects affect which sampling objects, allowing for isolation.
+One can set which objects influence and sample from the distance field, as well as this, MULDIFA is multi-layered, meaning that one can control which influencing objects affect which sampling objects, allowing for isolation.
 Sampling is done in the form of baking to a png texture, there is also an option for writing to vertex colours or groups.

 Notice: